alinurhayat/alinurhayat/README.md

 - 👋 Hi, I’m @alinurhayat
-- 👀 I’m interested in front-end web developer and Digital Marketing
+- 👀 I’m interested in Front-end Web Developer and Data Analysis
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...